 Before “Blood from the Air,” John says, “Thank you.
 This next track’s, uh, from Horse Rotorvator, which is a piece of stolen property, along with Scatology.
 We want the stolen property returned by the man who stole it, Stevo Pearce.
 Until he returns it, it’s cursed.”
 Stevo Pearce ran Some Bizarre Records, which issued unauthorized reissues of the two albums John mentioned earlier that year.
 Coil made their own reissues in 2001 with new covers that held the written message “Stevo, pay us what you owe us!”

 Before “I Am the Green Child,” John says something which sounds like “You can put our stuff if you want over there.”
 If that is indeed what he says, perhaps he is referring to the metal sheet the band would use during this phase for the song “Constant Shallowness Leads to Evil.”
 He pauses, then continues, “This is strange; I haven’t been, uh, playing live for 17 years, and to suddenly start singing these songs is truly bizarre.”
 The song starts, and he says, “I am the green child.
 This should be fun; let’s go.”
-He says something I can’t make out after the song.
+After the song: “That’s a very strange song.”

 As “Constant Shallowness Leads to Evil” begins, John says, “This next track is dedicated to, uh, my friend Fritz, who went down and never came back, and it’s dedicated to my friend Russell, who went there, and he came back, and it’s dedicated to my friend David Tibet, who very recently, he went there.
 ‘Constant Shallowness Leads to Evil.’
 Are you ready?”
 Coil dedicated “A Warning from the Sun” off of the Summer Solstice EP to Fritz as well, who committed suicide shortly before the song’s release.
 David Tibet is the founder of the band Current 93 and was a friend of Coil’s.

 Matthew Collings interviewed John, Peter, and Thighpaulsandra for episode three of his 2001 documentary series Hello Culture, entitled “Badness,” which took place shortly after this gig.
 Snippets of the PRO video of the gig are shown in the documentary – full segment here, with related section beginning at 7.52min).